The

 then back date it and say to Europe, 'You are right.
 Last month we found

-out that amendment did not work and eliminated it.
+out that amendment did not work out so we eliminated it.
 Thank you very much.'
 Then after

-things cooled down in Europe we would reinstate it by passing yet
+things cooled down we would reinstate that amendment by passing yet

 a third amendment.

-I did it this way is a lot more complex.
-It was this.
+I did it this way is a lot more complex and difficult to explain but here goes.
 If a war got started we might need

-to remove one amendment so that we could align with another nation.
+to remove one amendment so that we could align with one of the European nation.
 For example: If we needed to align

 with England who had strict anti-gun laws we might need to remove the

-to work is even more complex.
+Another way I intended to used amendments is even more complex.
 We had figured out how to get all the nations

-of Europe to gang up any nation that invaded us.
-Or as an alternative start WWI and let the Europeans destroy each other instead of us.
+of Europe to gang up on any nation that invaded us.
+Or as an alternative start World War I and let the Europeans destroy each other instead of us.
 It wasn't needed.
-They did that anyway.
+They did that anyway and they did it without us.
+At least for the first three years of that war.

 One concept is missing from the Constitution and the Bill of Right.
 The equality of men or of all men being equal.